canonical/subiquity/doc/reference/autoinstall-reference.rst

 .. code-block:: yaml

    autoinstall:
+     # 1. Make sure history files are purged if one runs `apt purge etckeeper`
-     # 1. Disable SSH password authentication for root (which is actually the
+     # 2. Disable SSH password authentication for root (which is actually the
      # default behavior)
      # Watch out, permit-root-login does basically the opposite of
      # PermitRootLogin (see man 8 sshd_config):